fnogatz/xsd2json/README.md

 *Transform complex XSD schemas into JSON schemas*

 **Disclaimer: this is a fork of the original [xsd2json](https://github.com/fnogatz/xsd2json) program.
-It fixes a few issues that we encountered but it is also a few commits behind.
+It fixes a few issues that we encountered but it is also a few commits behind on the prolog code.
-The first project you should have a look to is the original one.**
+The first project you should have a look at is the original one.**

 This small program is applied to a XSD file, and performs a few transformations.
 It is mostly a wrapper to [xsd2json](https://github.com/fnogatz/xsd2json).